jsonDoge/2-step-bot/README.md

-# Darklake Swap Bot
+# Darklake Wallet Emulator

-A standalone TypeScript bot that automatically executes swap and settle operations on the Darklake DEX using cron scheduling.
+A simple TypeScript wallet emulator that executes a single swap operation on the Darklake DEX through a gateway API.

 ## Features

-- Automated swap and settle operations
+- Load wallet from private key bytes
-- Cron-based scheduling (runs every minute by default)
+- Make HTTP request to gateway for unsigned transaction
-- Private key loading from JSON file
+- Sign transaction with loaded wallet
-- Configurable trading parameters
+- Submit signed transaction to gateway
-- Error handling and logging
+- Single execution with automatic exit
-- Graceful shutdown handling
+- Support for devnet and mainnet networks

 ## Prerequisites